ObelusFamily/Anythink-Market-e42l1/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+***INSTRUCTIONS***
+1. Install Docker
+2. Verify that docker is ready to be used, in your terminal enter commands: docker -v docker-compose -v
+3. Run docker-compose up from the project root directory to load Anythinks backend and frontend
+4. Test if backend is running and able to connect to local database by pointing browser to http://localhost:3000/api/ping
+5. Verify that frontend is able to connect to backend by going to http://localhost:3001/register and creating a new user
+6. Good to go!